influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

   ```
 ---

-The `GROUP BY` clause groups query results by one or more specified [tags](/influxdb/v2.4/reference/glossary/#tag) and/or a specified time interval.
+Use the `GROUP BY` clause to group query results by one or more specified [tags](/influxdb/v2.4/reference/glossary/#tag) and/or a specified time interval.

 {{% note %}}
 **NOTE:** You cannot use `GROUP BY` to group **fields**.